 I'm absorbed in the art of simple and nomadic living, with a vegan life-style and ahimsa values.
 The data cannot recommend this lifestyle more highly.

-In 2014 (age 24/25), the funding ended and I burned out from 10 years of professional programming and of life in general, after a while I embraced moneyless living and became a volunteer at a donation-based vegan soup kitchen in Sydney.
+In 2014 (age 24/25), the funding ended and I burned out from 10 years of professional programming and of life in general, after a while I embraced Moneyless Living and became a volunteer at a donation-based vegan soup kitchen in Sydney.
 It was perhaps the most rewarding work I've ever done in my life.
 I actually got to smile, laugh, and interact with people, solving a real need - joyous food and great company - without discrimination (even financial).
 I also was unable to find enough paying work that allowed me to continue my Open-Source endeavours and lived homeless in the streets of Sydney for a few months.

 In 2015 (age 25/26), I hitchhiked 10,000KM throughout Australia, notably between Perth, Uluru, Brisbane, Sydney, Melbourne, Nullabor, and back to Perth.
 It was an adventure of a life-time.
-At some point, I desire to commence foot on the Bibbulmum Track, a 1000KM walk from Perth to Albany in Western Australia.
-I plan on doing this alone to discover what doors it opens and closes for me.
+At some point, I desire to commence foot on the Bibbulmum Track, a 1,000KM walk from Perth to Albany in Western Australia — I plan on doing this alone to discover what doors it opens and closes for me.
 I also wrote my first book.

 I write, some of my favourites are:

 - What vegans and non-vegans alike don’t get about veganism, and why dialogue between two sides often results in unnecessary confrontation